What You’ll Learn

 |Win with a lower bid||Buy first even if down payment cash is tied up in your current home|

 In both situations, Better Real Estate buys the home on your behalf so you can move in right away while you set up your mortgage with a lender*.
-It’s free if you work with both Better Real Estate and Better Mortgage, plus you’ll be eligible for discounts on closing costs.** You may also be able to take advantage of the Better Mortgage Appraisal Guarantee (terms apply), which means Better Mortgage will fund your loan at the same terms regardless of appraisal valuation.***
+It’s at a lower cost if you work with both Better Real Estate and Better Mortgage, plus you’ll be eligible for discounts on closing costs.**

 If you’ve really fallen in love with a particular home and have concerns about competing with other bids, an all-cash offer could be a great way to get the seller’s attention.
 Get connected with a Better Real Estate Agent to get started.